 Filter AD Logga events

 You can filter out desired events in order to focus on specific and relevant entries.
-Filtering means that filtered events will not be displayed.
+Filtering means that filtered events will not be recorded.

 This allows you to significantly improve your overview and reduce data volume.
 A typical example are frequent attribute changes of the Exchange server.